About This Course

 Placement or Study Abroad Information

 Upon successful completion of the Early and Medieval Irish MA, our students often pursue a PhD degree at home or abroad.
 In recent years, many of our students have received scholarships to study for further degrees in North America, Scotland, Germany, and Wales, as well as in Ireland.
 As we have numerous formal links with higher education institutions overseas, students who avail of the opportunity to pursue their doctoral studies at UCC may elect to spend some time abroad as part of their course.

 Skills and Careers Information

 An MA degree in Early and Medieval Irish, besides preparing you for further study in the field of Celtic Studies, can also provide an additional qualification — and a mark of distinction — for students pursuing advanced degrees in such fields as classics, English, history, or medieval studies.
 It is also a useful qualification for those seeking employment in the heritage and broadcasting sectors.

-All potential candidates must have previously studied Medieval Irish at the undergraduate or postgraduate level.
+All potential applicants must have previously studied Medieval Irish at the undergraduate or postgraduate level.

 For Applicants with Qualifications Completed Outside of Ireland